Susan940711/Karenni_combined/README.md

 # Karenni CHDN + KNA Combiner

 This package combines CHDN and KNA report workbooks for these sheets only:
-- indicators
+- Summary
 - Td_ALOD
 - ALOD_cummu
 - IDP
 - Td2_indicator

-For the `indicators` summary sheet, it keeps township-level rows only (removes clinic rows) and does not append Karenni Total rows.
+For the `Summary` sheet, it keeps township-level rows only (removes clinic rows) and does not append Karenni Total rows.

 For other target sheets, it appends new rows in `Organization` as `Karenni Total` by summing reported numeric values from CHDN and KNA.